 Food cravings are not uncommon at sea.
-Stuck on a boat with a limited diet, it is only a matter of time before you start longing for something specific to eat.
-And as with any craving, the feelings can become overpowering.
-Lying on the jangada’s hard deck in the sweltering heat, what I started to pine for, what I just couldn’t stop thinking about, what I really, really needed, was of course the last thing I could possibly hope to get out there — ice cream!
+Stuck on a boat with a limited selection, most of it canned, it is only a matter of time before you start longing for something different to eat.
+And once the desire takes hold, the need to quench it can become overpowering.
+Lying on the hard deck in the sweltering heat, what I started to pine for, what I couldn’t stop thinking about, what I really, really had to have, was of course the last thing I could possibly get out there — ice cream.
 And it wasn’t any old ice cream I craved.
 No!
 This had to be the good stuff.

-Before taking the bus to Prainha, I spent a few days in Fortaleza to get to know the city.
+Before taking the bus to Prainha, I spent a few days in Fortaleza to explore the capital city.
 One afternoon, while walking along the Avenida Beira Mar in an older part of town called Mucuripe, I noticed a shop across the street: “Gelataria Barbaresco—Sorvete Artesanal” (artisanal ice cream).
 The day was hot day, I was hungry, this was gelato — why not!
 I waited for an opening in the speeding traffic and ran like hell.

 Having made it safely across the pavement (thank heaven), I entered the small shop.
 Right away I could see the ice cream was good.
 The colors of the flavors were muted, which meant no added coloring, which probably also meant no artificial flavoring, and the ice cream had a dense, silky texture that glistened under the bright lights of the display cabinet.
 My eyes ran up and down the orderly rows of stainless steel containers, all neat and clean.
 The fact that there weren’t a million and one flavors to choose from was another good sign: quality not quantity.
-It was clear that the owners of the shop took pride in their gelato.
+It was clear that the owners took pride in their gelato.

 The pretty Nordestina behind the counter wore a clean white smock.
 A cute paper hat heeled jauntily on her head like a small ship cutting a path through the dark waves of her thick brown hair.
 She smiled brightly and asked if I wanted to try anything.
-Without hesitating I ordered my two favorite flavors: chocolate and vanilla, “in a cup please—not a cone.”
+Without hesitating I ordered my two favorite flavors: chocolate and vanilla, “In a cup please—not a cone.”

 I could spend pages here, chapters, on the subtleties of these two flavors (but this is supposed to be a story about jangadas, or fishing — or something).
 Deep dark chocolate, Madagascan vanilla (with seeds) — Heaven!
 As soon as I finished the cup I ordered another, this time choosing two fruit flavors — mango and acerola (a local fruit like a small plum): Bright sunshine bursting in my mouth, pagode, frevo, blocos de Carnaval, meu filho!
 I could have easily eaten a third cup but was already feeling embarrassed by my conspicuous North American consumption.

-I got very thirsty then.
-But trapped in a heat-induced lethargy, I was powerless to do anything about it.
+I got very thirsty then, but trapped in a heat-induced lethargy, I was powerless to do anything about it.
 Come on!
 Man up!
 Finally I snapped to my senses and got up to get a drink of water.